ultradns/postman/README.md

 utils.functionName()
 ```

-### Username/Password

-For the pre-request script to run, you must set `username` and `password` variables containing your UDNS credentials in an environment.
-UDNS uses OAuth2 to generate an access token.
-The access token and refresh token will also be stored in your environment along with a timestamp, so the script knows when to refresh.

 ## Resources

 The collection is organized into folders, each representing a base resource (ex: `zones`) or a specific functionality (ex: `push notifications`).

 - **Zones**: Contains the DNS configuration.
 Some resources are not available in the latest "version" of the API, hence why "snapshot/restore" use the "v1" endpoint.

+- **Records**: APIs for adding/updating/deleting RRsets for a zone.
+These APIs use RRset DTO definitions and pre-request/post-request scripts for managing environment variables and POST body content.

 - **Tasks**: Operations that produce background tasks will return a `202` status code and have an `x-task-id` header.
 This ID is stored under the `currentTask` variable in the environment.

 - **Reports**: After you request a report, retrieve it from the `results` endpoint using the report ID.
 This ID is stored in the post-request script, similar to tasks.

-- **Webhook**: A set of 3 requests related to UDNS's push notification feature.
+- **Webhook**: A set of 3 requests related to UDNS's push notification feature.\

-- **Subaccounts**: APIs exclusive to accounts that contain child accounts.
-If you don't have access to this feature, they'll produce an error.

-- **Records**: APIs for adding/updating/deleting RRsets for a zone.
-These APIs use RRset DTO definitions and pre-request/post-request scripts for managing environment variables and POST body content.

-## Bypassing Automated Authentication

-To manually provide your Bearer token, go to the "Authorization" tab of the collection and modify the value.
-This would be necessary, as an example, to use a token produced by the subaccount authorization endpoint.
-Remember to revert it to the `{{accessToken}}` variable after you're done.
+- **DNSSEC Multi-Signer**

+- **Traffic Management**

 ## Contributing